danmellor85/aifinalwarning/README.md

 A vault of open-source DAO templates, blueprints, strategies, deployments, and failovers.

 It includes:
 - Regenerative economics
 - Mycelial governance
 - Atmospheric filtration
 - Emergency wildfire swarm systems
 - Crypto-powered arbitrage DAOs for biosphere healing
 - 1,000+ city blueprints
 - Open source tools for any human — no matter how broke, forgotten, or enraged

 ---

-## 🌀 Why Was This Created?

-Because the timelines collapsed.

-Because waiting for "them" to act was a joke.

-Because every government summit became a stage play.
-Because every tech breakthrough was bought, shelved, or greenwashed.

-Because **the forests started screaming** in 4k satellite resolution,
-and still… most people scrolled past.

-Because there’s no reset button.
-And no second Earth.

----